 Experience working in chemometrics, analytical chemistry is desirable.
-Experience working with data from analytical techniques for characterization of solids in mass spectrometry is desirable.
+Experience working with data from analytical techniques for characterization of solids in mass spectrometry.

 Qualifications, Experience and Language skills

-University degree in statistics or a related discipline.
+University degree in Mathematics, Statistics or a related discipline.

 Minimum of five years of working experience in applied statistics, preferably in a laboratory environment.

-Experience with international safeguards and international organizations an asset.
+Experience working in an international safeguards and/or international organizations is an asset.

-Advanced university degree in statistics or a related discipline would be an asset.
+Advanced university degree in Mathematics, Statistics or a related discipline is an asset.

 Excellent oral and written command of English.
 Knowledge of other official IAEA languages (Arabic, Chinese, French, Russian and Spanish) is an asset.